Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Here’s an example of an effective resume letter:

-I believe that my skills and experiences make me a good candidate for this position.
-I would love the opportunity to talk with you more about my potential contributions on your staff.
+I believe my credentials as well as my experience make me a suitable candidate for this role.
+I would love the opportunity to discuss further with you regarding how I could contribute to your team.

 Sincerely,